The next era of navigational intelligence.

 Cryptographic trust

-Fully authenticated digital signals based on AES-256 cryptography standards, providing robust protection against spoofed or forged positioning.
+Fully authenticated digital signals based on provable cryptography standards provide robust protection against spoofed or forged positioning.

 Jamming resistance